 The headline is the place where most people typically put their current job title on their profile.
 Whatever you have listed for your title in the experience section automatically populates in your headline.
 However, this can be changed and made to set yourself apart from other professionals like you.

 Remember, when people search for someone like you online, they type in words, which will get them the most detailed results.
-If they simply type “financial advisor” both Google and LinkedIn will show millions of results for that term.
-But if you type in “retirement strategist” you will likely be rewarded with more specific results to get you what you’re looking for.
+If they simply type “financial advisor” both Google and LinkedIn Searches will show millions of results for that term.
+But if you type in “retirement strategist” you will likely be rewarded with more specific results to get you the results you desire.

 Take the time to research those keywords and search terms which describe your career, profession or industry.

-You can also use a tagline or slogan in the headline in addition to the keywords.
-If you’re inclined to include something a little quirky about your personality or other interests outside of your career, take advantage of that here.
+You can also use a tagline or slogan in the headline in addition to keywords.
+If you’re inclined to include something a little quirky about your personality or other interests outside of your career, take advantage of that here, as well.
 You have up to 120 characters for your headline.

 Your LinkedIn Summary is the Most Viewed Section of the Profile